 This is a description by Anthony Burgess of the reader’s reaction to Mervyn Peake’s writing in the intricately imaginative Gormenghast trilogy.

-My reaction to Peake’s Titus Groan, the first of the trilogy, is that the effect of his writing is in aggregate and in the strength of his characterization and his minute descriptions.
-Other writers can yield dozens of quotable quotes and rich metaphors, while having less overall impact.
+My reaction to Peake’s Titus Groan, the first of the trilogy, is that the effect of his writing is cumulative and in the strength of his characterization and his minute descriptions.
+Other writers can yield dozens of quotable quotes and metaphors, while having less overall impact.
+See the bestellar review of this book, with its lavishly illustrated quote-mosaic, packed with fine phrasing and fresh metaphors.

 Some manage both: generating striking, original phrasing in sentence after sentence combined with an overall powerful effect – a couple of such examples that spring to mind are Jane Eyre and Tarka the Otter.